+According to the Regulation biocidal products need authorization.
 The products can contain only active substances which are either already approved for use or which are under evaluation.
-Suppliers of the active substances have to be included in the Article 95 list of compliant suppliers.
+Suppliers of the active substances have to be included in Article 95 list the of compliant suppliers.

 Biocidal active substances which are included in the European Commission’s Review Programme can be manufactured and used in biocidal products during their evaluation period according to transitional rules.
 If the active substance was not included in the Review Programme it has to be approved before using in biocidal products.